-Recommendation C.1.
-Create a police oversight board.
-Many universities have boards or committees of students, staff and faculty to provide advice and oversight to the campus police.
+police.
 KU currently does not have such a process.
 The Director of Public Safety at KU reports to the Chief Financial Officer, and oversight of the police is limited to this formal reporting relationship.
 We recommend supplementing this reporting relationship with a more transparent and democratic process conducted by a police oversight board.

 Our recommendation is informed by a recent report of the National Association for Civilian Oversight of Law Enforcement that identified the benefits and limitations of three common models: a civilian board that reviews complaint investigations conducted by the police department's internal investigators, a civilian board that employs a professional investigator to conduct its own investigations of complaints, and an monitoring agency or board that reviews police departmental policies and practices more broadly, identifies concerns and recommends solutions.
-64 Leading police accountability scholars see considerable benefit in the latter model, as boards that focus exclusively on complaints tend to be reactive, miss broader patterns, and fail to develop forward-looking dialogue with the department that can considerably improve community responsiveness.
-65 We follow this guidance and recommend creation of an oversight
+Leading police accountability scholars see considerable benefit in the latter model, as boards that focus exclusively on complaints tend to be reactive, miss broader patterns, and fail to develop forward-looking dialogue with the department that can considerably improve community responsiveness.
+68 We follow this guidance and recommend creation of an oversight board that would focus primarily on matters of policy, practice, and patterns, but would have the possibility of reviewing complaint investigations should the broader assessments suggest a need to do so.
+We emphasize that adoption of an oversight board should supplement, but not replace, the fundamental responsibility of KU PSO to supervise and ensure accountability of its officers and staff.
+Our recommendation addresses issues of structure, membership, scope of authority, and responsibilities, as follows.